When standard life insurance packages aren’t offering the coverage you need, you can purchase additional security with something called a “rider.”

 Free Riders Included With Your Policy

-Depending on where you buy your policy, free riders can include:
+Depending on the life insurance company, free riders can include:

 Accelerated Death Benefit Rider

-Instead of drowning in hospital bills and struggling to provide for your family, you can simply reach into your life insurance policy and pull out the money a little early.
+Instead of drowning in hospital bills and struggling to provide for your family, these accelerated benefits can help you through bad financial times.

 Term Conversion Rider